Colonial Heights, Virginia Homepage

 Participants

 The Colonial Heights Project Lifesaver Program is geared toward families who are currently providing home healthcare to their loved ones.
-To participate; at no cost for the first 50 clients, the client must live in the City of Colonial Heights; be diagnosed as having Alzheimer’s disease, other dementia disorders, autism, Down’s syndrome or similar disorder; and be known to wander away from caregivers.
+To participate; the client must live in the City of Colonial Heights; be diagnosed as having Alzheimer’s disease, other dementia disorders, autism, Down’s syndrome or similar disorder; and be known to wander away from caregivers.

-For additional information concerning the Colonial Heights Project Lifesaver Program, contact the coordinator SGT Renee Walters at (804) 520-9306.
+For additional information concerning the Colonial Heights Project Lifesaver Program, contact the coordinator Career Officer Andy Barnhouse at 804-520-9318 or barnhousea@colonialheightsva.gov